Working overseas is a popular alternative career for many doctors.

-My challenges range from building trustworthy relationships with the locals and local council leaders and managing to work as a doctor despite the paucity of resources available to me.
+My challenges range from building trustworthy relationships with the locals and local council leaders.
+As well as managing to work as a doctor despite the paucity of resources available to me.

 Some people in the community are traditional healers and for a long time they have been earning both money and respect from being the experts in knowing how to treat the diseases (of course they succeed in treating some, but due to their lack of medical training, makes them inadequate).